EternalMath: A Living Benchmark of Frontier Mathematics that Evolves with Human Discovery: Limitations

 \section{Limitations}

-While EternalMath provides a scalable and high-difficulty evaluation framework, its automated construction introduces specific constraints.
+While \textbf{EternalMath} provides a scalable and high-difficulty evaluation framework, its automated construction introduces specific constraints.
 Our methodology primarily targets theorems with constructive or quantitative formulations, which may underrepresent abstract mathematical domains that lack direct executable verification; however, broader coverage is expected as more areas of modern mathematics yield explicit and effective statements.
 Furthermore, the pipeline’s reliance on LLMs for theorem extraction and code generation introduces a minor risk of misinterpreting the most granular logical nuances of frontier research.
 This primarily affects the translation of specialized terminology into formal logic, a challenge we mitigate through multi-stage validation, though it remains an inherent factor in automating the parsing of complex literature.
 Finally, difficulty tiers are defined empirically based on current model performance rather than intrinsic mathematical complexity, necessitating periodic recalibration as reasoning capabilities evolve.
+In addition, future work could explore how varying prompting strategies or search-augmented generation (RAG) affects performance on our benchmark.